Parad0xPl/git-remote-vesh/README.md

 # Vesh
+> [!NOTE]
+> This project was written for personal usage.
+I don't expect to improve it more.
+Use at your own risk.

 Vesh is a simple tool designed to manage remote Git repositories stored inside **VeraCrypt** containers.
 It provides seamless integration with Git by implementing a custom Git remote helper (`git-remote-vesh`) and supports remote access via **SSHFS**.

+Mostly based on an [article](https://rovaughn.github.io/2015-2-9.html) written by [Rovaughn](https://rovaughn.github.io/self.html).

 ## Features
 - **Encrypted Repository**: Securely store Git repositories in VeraCrypt containers.